Magellan (spacecraft)

-The Magellan spacecraft was a 1035 kg robotic space probe launched by NASA of the United States, on May 4, 1989, to map the surface of Venus by using synthetic-aperture radar and to measure the planetary gravitational field.
+The Magellan spacecraft was a 1035 kg robotic space probe launched by NASA on May 4, 1989.
+Its mission objectives were to map the surface of Venus by using synthetic-aperture radar and to measure the planetary gravitational field.

 The Magellan probe was the first interplanetary mission to be launched from the Space Shuttle, the first one to use the Inertial Upper Stage booster, and the first spacecraft to test aerobraking as a method for circularizing its orbit.
 Magellan was the fifth successful NASA mission to Venus, and it ended an eleven-year gap in U.S. interplanetary probe launches.

 History

 Beginning in the late 1970s, scientists advocated for a radar mapping mission to Venus.
 They first sought to construct a spacecraft named the Venus Orbiting Imaging Radar (VOIR), but it became clear that the mission would be beyond the budget constraints during the ensuing years.
 The VOIR mission was canceled in 1982.

 A simplified radar mission proposal was recommended by the Solar System Exploration Committee, and this one was submitted and accepted as the Venus Radar Mapper program in 1983.
 The proposal included a limited focus and a single primary scientific instrument.
 In 1985, the mission was renamed Magellan, in honor of the sixteenth-century Portuguese explorer Ferdinand Magellan, known for his exploration, mapping, and circumnavigation of the Earth.

 The objectives of the mission included: